-Healthy gums, never bleed.
+Healthy gums never bleed.
 Do you suffer from bleeding gums?
 Then this is an indication that your gums are inflamed.
 If you do not treat this, it can eventually lead to tooth loss.
 Inflamed gums do not disappear automatically.
 Make an appointment with our dental hygienist to have the inflamed gums treated.

 What are inflamed gums?

 Gum inflammation happens to half of the Dutch population regularly.
-So it's a common problem.
+So it’s a common problem.
 Inflamed gums is a signal that your gums are not doing well.
 Healthy gums are pink in color.
-Inflamed gums are red, blood when brushing or sometimes eating and is very sensitive to touch.
+Inflamed gums are red, blood when brushing or sometimes eating and are very sensitive to touch.

 Symptoms of inflamed gums

 When the gums are inflamed it is important to improve the overall health of your mouth.
 It is important to treat this to prevent serious problems.
 When you leave a gum disease undisturbed, space is created between your gums and your teeth.
 This is a place where bacteria can settle and cause serious problems.
 It is therefore important to recognize the symptoms of inflamed gums.

 - Bleeding gums

 - Space between the gums and the teeth

 What to do if you suffer from inflamed gums